AlZabir08/AlZabir08/README.md

 # 💫 About Me:
 My name is MD.
 Basim Al Zabir Shammo and I am currently studying Information and Communication Engineering at Pabna University of Science and Technology.
-I have knowledge of several programming languages, including HTML, C, and Python.
+I have knowledge of several programming languages, including HTML, C, C++ and Python.
 I have worked with pandas and scikit-learn, and have a basic understanding of Artificial Intelligence.
 I am currently learning about Machine Learning to gain a deeper understanding of AI research and development.
 Additionally, I have experience with Arduino.<br><br>In addition to my studies, I work full-time as a Technology Manager at Wastech Bangladesh.

 ## 🌐 Socials: